Skip to main content

 Curriculum

 Once admitted to the program, HCDE undergraduate students complete coursework in engineering fundamentals, experiential learning, HCDE core courses, and major electives.
-The elective coursework allows students the flexibility to create a specialization targeted to their professional and academic goals.
+The elective coursework allows students the flexibility to explore topics targeted to their professional and academic goals.

 Peer Advisors

-If you are a prospective student and want to learn more about HCDE, you can schedule an appointment with an HCDE peer advisor.
-Peer advisors are advisors for prospective students and can answer questions about admissions, class registrations, course petitions, and more.
+If you are a prospective student and want to learn more about HCDE, you can schedule a prospective BS student appointment with an HCDE peer advisor.
+Peer advisors can answer questions about applying to the major, class registration, and more.
 Unlike a full-time advisor, peer advisors can review and offer feedback on personal statements.
 Peer advisors are also students in the major, so they can answer questions about what it’s like to take HCDE classes and pursue a career with an HCDE degree.

-HCDE students may apply for several scholarships, including the Sakson Diversity Undergraduate Scholarship and the College of Engineering annual scholarship.
-View HCDE scholarships and financial aid opportunities.
+HCDE students may apply for several scholarships, including both departmental and College of Engineering scholarships.
+Learn more about HCDE scholarships and funding opportunities.

 Student Organizations & Associations

-Students in the HCDE degree program participate in student activities such as the HCDE Student AssociationWomen in Science and Engineering (WiSE), HuskyADAPT, UX @ UW, and many more.
+Students in the HCDE degree program participate in student activities such as the HCDE Student AssociationWomen Engineers Rise (WE Rise), HuskyADAPT, UX @ UW, and many more.

 Questions?